Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last week, the Chinese embassy in Myanmar urged its citizens to leave Laukkai as soon as possible due to growing security risks.

-Kokang, in Myanmar’s Shan State, has been a volatile region for years.
+Kokang, part of Myanmar’s Shan State, has been a volatile region for years.
 In 2015, shells from the area also flew into China’s Yunnan province during fighting between Myanmar government forces and rebel groups, injuring one Chinese and four Myanmar nationals.

 In December 2023, the United Nations estimated that more than 660,000 people had fled their homes in Myanmar since October 27.
 China has urged its citizens to avoid traveling to northern Myanmar and advised those there to return home or seek shelter.